 The watery-mess explanation of the word sincfala pairs well with one of the explanations concerning the names Flanders and Fleming.
 These names might be related to the Old-High-German verbs flewen and flouwen, the Old-Norwegian verb flaumr, or the Dutch verb vlieten.
 All meaning to flow.
 These words would also be related to the word flâm in Ingvaeonic, also called North Sea Germanic.
 Therefore, the names Flanders and Fleming would point to a flooded land (Verhulst 1995, Toorians 2021).
 Anyway, the Flemings are quite capable to restart another war on this etymological issue, so we let it rest before we make a mistake.

 Most literature and studies equate Sincfala to the Zwin, and then refer to the current inlet in West Flanders, just south of the border with the Netherlands (Claerhout 1886, Knol 2021).
-By the way, it must be the Zwin in West Flanders and not the Swin in province Friesland, located between the lakes Fluessen and Slotermeer.
+By the way, it must be the Zwin in region Flanders and not the Swin located between the lakes Fluessen and Slotermeer in province Friesland.

 But is it really?
 Is Sincfala identical to inlet the Zwin as we know it today?
 Other scholars namely, presume Sincfala is the coastal zone around the mouth of the stream Honte or Hont (Henstra 2012, Van der Berg 2016).
 At first, the stream Honte had become a smaller branch of the River Scheldt, and then gradually turned into the River West Scheldt.
 Its river mouth is known as Zwake.
 Yet other historians speak of the stream Sincfala near the River West Scheldt (De Langen & Mol 2021).
 What is ‘near’ we wonder?
 Still, others consider Sincfala being part of the river mouth Zwake with inlet the Zwin being a smaller branch of the stream Honte (Coen 2008).
 Another description is that inlet the Zwin was connected via different branches with the mouth of the stream Honte, within a coastal landscape composed of the islands Cadzand, Koezand, Schoneveld, Waterdunen and Wulpen and Zuidzande (Zijlmans 2016).
 The simplest geographic indication we found is: “Sincfala is the estuary of the River Scheldt” (Bremmer 2020).
 Lastly, the most recent one concerning the southern border of early-medieval Frisia, says in very general terms: “Arguably, parts of Flanders and North Frisia [Nordfriesland] also formed part of the Frisian area at certain points in time” (IJssennagger-van der Pluijm 2021).
 All feels a bit like the Infinite Improbability Drive of the Starship Heart of Gold (Adams 1979).